Change Extensions preferences on Mac

 Extensions you installed on your Mac.
 These are extensions created by third-party developers.

-If the extension is a content extension that enables extra functionality in apps, you see an Actions tickbox below the extension.
-If it’s a Finder extension, you see a Finder tickbox.
-Select the tickbox to enable the extension.
+If the extension is a content extension that enables extra functionality in apps, an Actions checkbox is shown below the extension.
+If it’s a Finder extension, a Finder checkbox is shown.
+Select the checkbox to enable the extension.

 Content extensions installed on your Mac.
 Select a content extension to make it available in apps.